Antivirus software: Effectiveness

 Studies in December 2007 showed that the effectiveness of antivirus software had decreased in the previous year, particularly against unknown or zero day attacks.
-The computer magazine c't found that detection rates for these threats had dropped from 40-50% in 2006 to 20–30% in 2007.
+The computer magazine c't found that detection rates for these threats had dropped from 40 to 50% in 2006 to 20–30% in 2007.
 At that time, the only exception was the NOD32 antivirus, which managed a detection rate of 68%.
-According to the ZeuS tracker website the average detection rate for all variants of the well-known ZeuS trojan is as low as 40%.
+According to the ZeuS tracker website the average detection rate for all variants of the ZeuS trojan is as low as 40%.

 The problem is magnified by the changing intent of virus authors.
 Some years ago it was obvious when a virus infection was present.
 At the time, viruses were written by amateurs and exhibited destructive behavior or pop-ups.
 Modern viruses are often written by professionals, financed by criminal organizations.

 In 2008, Eva Chen, CEO of Trend Micro, stated that the anti-virus industry has over-hyped how effective its products are—and so has been misleading customers—for years.

 Independent testing on all the major virus scanners consistently shows that none provides 100% virus detection.
 The best ones provided as high as 99.9% detection for simulated real-world situations, while the lowest provided 91.1% in tests conducted in August 2013.
 Many virus scanners produce false positive results as well, identifying benign files as malware.

-Although methods may differ, some notable independent quality testing agencies include AV-Comparatives, ICSA Labs, West Coast Labs, Virus Bulletin, AV-TEST and other members of the Anti-Malware Testing Standards Organization.
+Although methods may differ, some notable independent quality testing agencies include AV-Comparatives, ICSA Labs, SE Labs, West Coast Labs, Virus Bulletin, AV-TEST and other members of the Anti-Malware Testing Standards Organization.